-Project Description: The Virgin Islands Police Department will conduct field sobriety checkpoints and DUI initiatives, during national mobilizations and identified local holidays when alcohol consumption is highest.
-There will be a minimum of ten sobriety check points throughout the year.
-Funds will also be used for related training and equipment purchases as approved.
+Project Description: The Virgin Islands Police Department will conduct DUI initiatives. during national mobilizations and identified local holidays when alcohol consumption is highest.
+Field sobriety checkpoints will be administered and there will be a minimum of ten sobriety check points throughout the year.
+Funds will also be used for equipment and related training as approved.